Left: Aurther Richards Paiute; Right: Richard Turly Asst. Church Historian; Center: Mayor Michael Haaland of Circleville foreground.

 Indian Country News Attempt by Congress to Steal Native Sovereignty Unconstitutional

-10th District Court Rules State of Utah has no jurisdiction over Uinta Valley Reservation which remains intact Note: The Ute Indian Tribe or "Confederated Utes," were relocated from Colorado to the Uinta Valley Reserve after its formation, also have a long history with Utah politics.
+10th District Court Rules State of Utah has no jurisdiction over Uinta Valley Reservation which remains intact Note: The Ute Indian Nation or "Confederated Utes," were relocated from Colorado to the Uinta Valley Reserve after its formation, also have a long history with Utah politics.
 The Utes current struggle for jurisdiction rights again shows Utah's disrespect for both Native rights and Federal laws.

 James Buchanan Proclamation - Rebellion in the Territory of Utah "Fellow-citizens of Utah, this is rebellion against the Government to which you owe allegiance; it is levying war against the United States, and involves you in the guilt of treason.